Using the PSCipher Utility

 The PSCipher feature encrypts and decrypts text used in your PeopleSoft system.
 System administrators interact with PSCipher through a Java, command line utility located on the web server, which enables you to encrypt text, such as user IDs and passwords, stored in configuration files.
 PSCipher also involves a runtime element, running on the application server, that decrypts the encrypted text.
 The runtime element requires no user interaction.

 In previous releases, PSCipher was used, for example, to secure the node IDs and node passwords used in conjunction with PeopleSoft Integration Broker configurations.
-You can now use the PSCipher command line utility to encrypt (with Triple DES) a variety of text values stored in various configuration files throughout your system.
+You can now use the PSCipher command line utility to encrypt (AES) a variety of text values stored in various configuration files throughout your system.
 In addition, PSCipher also provides:

 Key generation: You can generate unique encryption keys if you do not want to use the default key.